clearlinux/clear-linux-documentation/source/clear-linux/tutorials/autofdo.rst

 instrumentation build matches the CFG annotated with the profile data in the FDO build.

-Apply this method to our example:
+Applying FDO to our example:

 #.
 Create an instrumented binary with -fprofile-generate: